eegg/school-policies-and-procedures/src/nutrition.rst

 * We use meal times to help children to develop independence through making choices, serving food and drink and feeding

 We provide food storage facilities for parentally provided food.
-We provide facilities to microwave cooked food brought from home.

-Children will have the opportunity throughout the sessions to visit
+We provide facilities for conventional cooking of meals for the Baby Rooms (under twos) and to either reheat by conventional or by microwave, cooked food brought from home.
+The nursery will be introducing home-cooked meals to the nursery for the three-five year-olds during 2012.

 Procedures